AhmedAyman4/customer-conversion-predictor/README.md

 **Model Performance:**

 - **GradientBoostingClassifier** and **RandomForestClassifier** exhibit the best overall performance, with AUC scores of 0.82 and 0.81, respectively.
-This indicates that these models are able to effectively discriminate between positive and negative classes.
+This indicates that these models are able to discriminate between positive and negative classes effectively.
 - **KNeighborsClassifier** has the worst performance with an AUC score of 0.55, suggesting it struggles to distinguish between the classes.
 - **LogisticRegression** and **GaussianNB** have moderate performance, with AUC scores around 0.70.